theopn/theovim/README.md

 ## Installation

-Install the latest version of Neovim.
-Use `nvim_appimage_downloader` if your system does not permit a binary installation.
+- Install the latest version of Neovim.
+Use `nvim_appimage_downloader` if your system does not permit a binary installation

+Execute the following commands:

 ```bash
 git clone https://github.com/theopn/theovim.git ~/.theovim
 ~/.theovim/install.sh
 ```

-After deploying the configuration files, run Neovim once to `curl` [Packer](https://github.com/wbthomason/packer.nvim).
-Once the packer has been installed, run `:TheovimUpdate` to install plugins.
+- Run Neovim once to `curl` [Packer](https://github.com/wbthomason/packer.nvim)
+- Once the packer has been installed, run `:TheovimUpdate` to install plugins
+- I will compile the list of LSP server, but run `:MasonInstall clangd` for C/C++ LSP server

 ## Usage